lektorium-tutor/lekt/docs/tutorials/podman.rst

 Once you have configured your symbolic links as described, you should be able to run ``docker version`` and ``docker-compose --help`` and their output should agree, respectively, with ``podman version`` and ``podman-compose --help``.

-After that, you should be able to use ``tutor local``, ``tutor build``, and other commands as if you had installed the native Docker tools.
+After that, you should be able to use ``lekt local``, ``lekt build``, and other commands as if you had installed the native Docker tools.